 - Developing opportunities for faculty members to enhance professional and leadership skills.

 - Recognizing, promoting, and celebrating faculty successes.

-Co-Chairs: Dr. Jennifer Cobb and Dr. Fiona Schulte
+Co-Chairs: Dr. Fiona Schulte and Dr. Jennifer Corcoran

 The Community Engagement Committee promotes and showcases Charbonneau to our broad scientific and public communities by highlighting what we do, how we meet the community’s needs, and why our research matters.
 The committee’s objectives focus on: